seriema/jquery.combine/README.md

 # jQuery Combine

-Combine regular JS objects using basic set theory: union, intersection, difference, and symmetric difference.
+Combine regular JS objects using some basic operations: union, intersection, difference, and symmetric difference.

 Only 238 bytes (gzipped)!